 It’s really important that you know how to take out your money.

-There were the 7 steps that will help you learn how to invest in the share market.
+There were seven steps that will help you learn how to invest in the share market.
 Now, here are a few other important points that every stock market beginner should know:

 Additional points to take care of.